GSA/search.digitalgov.gov/_posts/2019-04-08-ranking-factors.md

 We prefer documents that are fresh.
 Anything published or updated in the past 30 days is considered fresh.
 After that, we use a Gaussian decay function to demote documents, so that the older a document is, the more it is demoted.
 When a document is 5 years old or older, we consider them to be equally old and do not demote further.

 Documents with no date metadata at all are considered fresh and are not demoted.
-[Read more about date metadata](https://search.gov/blog/metadata.html) we collect and why it’s important to keep them up-to-date.
+[Read more about the metadata](https://search.gov/blog/metadata.html) we collect and why it’s important to add metadata to your files.

 ### Page Popularity